About the Early Childhood Language Program

 - Learn Languages at Kindergarten

-- children learn in another language for three hours per week
+- around 176 kindergartens teach children in another language for three hours per week.

 - Bilingual Kindergartens

-- children learn in another language for 12 hours per week
+- 21 kindergartens teach children in another language for 12 hours per week.

 - In-Ratio Trial

-- involves a small number of kindergartens testing a new model for the Learn Languages at Kindergarten stream
+- tests a new model for the Learn Languages at Kindergarten stream on a small number of kindergartens.

-- uses an existing educator or teacher who speaks a language other than English, rather than bringing an additional teacher into the kindergarten program to teach in language
+- uses an existing educator or teacher who speaks a language other than English.

-- children learn in another language for 3 hours per week.
+- teaches children in another language for 3 hours per week.

 To learn more about the Early Childhood Language Program, watch: